sgichohi/PredText/README.md

 getNameList(): return value is a list of strings.
 Every string represents a person's name.

 getWordList(): return value is a list of strings.
-Every string represents a word in dictionary.
+Every string represents a word appear in Enron data.
 All words should be in lower cases.

 getGoogleData(word_chain): return value is a integers. in which if word_chain is [A; B; C] and output is 10, it means, "A B C" appears for 10 times in google data.
+Input is ensure to be appeared in Enron data.